peerplays-network/python-peerplays/docs/index.rst

 offers gaming and tournaments on a blockchain.

-It is based on *Graphene* (tm), a blockchain technology stack (i.e. software) that allows for fast transactions and ascalable blockchain solution.
+It is based on *Graphene* (tm), a blockchain technology stack (i.e. software) that allows for fast transactions and a scalable blockchain solution.
 In case of PeerPlays, it comes with decentralized gaming engine and allows setting up and running tournaments of any kind.